exploring deep learning approaches with f-mnist

 png

-Similar to the fully connected networks, SGD offers stable but slower convergence for CNNs.
-Further training could be beneficial.
+like with the fully connected nets, SGD trains steadily but slower for CNNs. more training could help.

 model = CNN()